exoad/ap-compsci-a/README.md

 There is a Codacy Badge above that will show this branch's Code quality and Grade, with `A` being the best, etc..

+Some workflows to improve Code Quality are the following Workflows: `Prettier, Codacy, Discord Webhook`

 ### Gradle Wrapper